Defence of India Act 1915: Background

 Punjab and Bengal, along with Maharashtra, became hotbeds of revolutionary nationalist violence against British rule in India in the first decade of the 20th century.
-1905 partition of Bengal and the 1907 colonisation bill in Punjab fed growing discontent.
+The 1905 partition of Bengal and the 1906 Punjab Land Colonization Act fed growing discontent.

 In Bengal, revolutionary organisations like Anushilan Samiti and Jugantar drew young recruits from the educated middle-class Bhadralok ranks, and engaged in a number of prominent attacks on both figures in the administration as well as the local police investigating incidents of robbery, violence and murder linked to these groups.
 These included assassinations and attempted assassinations of civil servants, prominent public figures and Indian informants.
 In 1907 attempts were made on the life of the Bengal Lieutenant-Governor Sir Andrew Fraser.
 In 1908, a failed assassination attempt by Jugantar on the life of Presidency Magistrate Douglas Kingsford led to death of two European women.
-In 1909, a failed assassination attempt saw two bombs thrown at Lord Minto.
-In December that year the magistrate of Nasik A. M. T. Jackson was shot dead by Anant Kanhere, and suspicion fell on links to India House in London which was at the time being led by V. D. Savarkar whose elder brother Ganesh had been convicted by Jackson of seditious conspiracy.
-India House was also held responsible for the murder in London of William Hutt Curzon Wyllie, the political ADC to the secretary of state to India.
+In 1909, a failed assassination attempt saw two bombs thrown at the Viceroy of India Lord Minto.
+In December that year the magistrate of Nasik A. M. T. Jackson was shot dead by Anant Kanhere, and suspicion fell on links to India House in London which was at the time being led by V. D. Savarkar, whose elder brother Ganesh had been convicted by Jackson of seditious conspiracy.
+India House was also held responsible for the murder in London of William Hutt Curzon Wyllie, the political ADC to the Secretary of State for India.
 A number of assassinations were also carried out of approvers who had turned crown-witnesses.
 In 1909 Naren Gossain, crown-witness for the prosecution in Alipore bomb case, was shot dead within Alipore Jail.
-Ashutosh Biswas, an advocate of Calcutta High Court in charge of prosecution of Gossain murder case, was shot dead within Calcutta High Court in 1909.
+Ashutosh Biswas, an advocate of Calcutta High Court in charge of prosecution of Gossain murder case, was shot dead within the court in 1909.
 In 1910, Shamsul Alam, Deputy Superintendent of Bengal Police responsible for investigating the Alipore Bomb case, was shot dead on the steps of Calcutta High Court.

-In Punjab, agitation against the 1907 colonisation bill, which the protagonists falsely believed was attempting to introduce law of primogeniture.
+In Punjab, agitation against the 1906 colonisation bill, which the protagonists falsely believed was attempting to introduce law of primogeniture, led to widespread unrest.
 Punjab police had become aware of nuclei of nationalist movements arising across the state in the form of a nascent Ghadr movement, fed by resources and the efforts of emigrant Sikh communities living in Canada.
-Investigations during 1912 into an attempt to assassinate the then Viceroy of India, Charles Hardinge, promulgated the discovery of links between Bengal revolutionaries commanded by erstwhile Jugantar member Rash Behari Bose, and the Ghadr movement in Punjab.
+Investigations during 1912 into an attempt to assassinate the then viceroy, Charles Hardinge, promulgated the discovery of links between Bengal revolutionaries commanded by erstwhile Jugantar member Rash Behari Bose, and the Ghadr movement in Punjab.